angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 - **Bring in**: 1 Thassa's Oracle, maybe 1 Chain of Vapor, 2 Flusterstorm, 1
   Volcanic Island, maybe 2 Pyroblast, maybe 1 Red Elemental Blast

-The main difficulty in facing Blue Soup decks is they could have anything in them.
+The main difficulty in facing *Blue Soup* decks is that they could have anything in them.
 It's a pain in the arse because it's all beatable but if you fail to identify splashes or board for the wrong things you can get blown out because a lot of them bring in so many different cards.
 Generally 1 for 1 interaction is good and you want to be able to still have the ability to go under them but not